Skip to Content

 Want to learn about the 16 hummingbird species that live in the USA and Canada?
 Then keep on reading!

-Using eBird data from 2022 to 2023, we listed them with the most common hummingbirds on top.
-We also included key information about each of these special little birds!
+Using eBird data from the past couple of years, we listed them with the most common hummingbirds on top.

 Anna's Hummingbird